satakagi/IR-imaging-of-galaxies-under-light-pollution/Colorization.md

 # Colorize red to IR images

-Although the author does not have much experience with this category of main gun yet, he has tried the following two methods.
+Although the author does not have much experiences yet, he has tried the following two methods.

 ## Compositing with images using the H-alpha filter